XenitAB/gitops-promotion/README.md

             }
 ```

-In your infrastructure-as-code repository, you can react to `repository-dispatch` events and trigger promotion:
+In your gitops repository, you can react to `repository-dispatch` events and trigger promotion:

 ```yaml
 on: